red-hat-storage/ocs-ci/docs/usage.md

    between 0 to 100.
 If not provided, the default is 30 (30%)
 * `--log-cluster-utilization` - If passed, metrics of the cluster utilization will be printed every 20 seconds
+* `--csv-change` - Allows changes in the OCS CSV.
+For example, usage of custom image, like MCG or RHCS.
+The format should be:
+   <pattern_to_replace_from::pattern_to_replace_to>, while '::' is the delimiter

 ## Examples